-- C.8.1 HDAP uses the World Health Organization (WHO) Collaborating Centre for Drug Statistics Methodology's Anatomical Therapeutic Chemical (ATC) Classification System in the selection of drug products to be used for comparison purposes. - C.8.2 The chemical substances to be used for comparison purposes will typically be those identified under the ATC classification system at the sub-class level above the single chemical substance.
-This will normally be the fourth sub-class level.
-HDAP may also choose from the next higher sub-class or another sub-class.
-In some instances, it may be appropriate to select from the fifth or single chemical substance level. - C.8.3 HDAP may omit from the comparison a chemical substance of the same ATC therapeutic class as the new patented drug product under review if, in HDAP's opinion, it is unsuitable for comparison.
+- C.8.1 HDAP uses the World Health Organization (WHO) Collaborating Centre for Drug Statistics Methodology's Anatomical Therapeutic Chemical (ATC) Classification System in the selection of drug products to be used for comparison purposes. - C.8.2 The chemical substances to be used for comparison purposes will typically be those identified under the ATC classification system at the sub-class level

+C.8.3 HDAP may omit from the comparison a chemical substance of the same ATC therapeutic class as the new patented drug product under review if, in HDAP's opinion, it is unsuitable for comparison.
 For example, drug products with a primary indication/use other than the primary indication/use of the new patented drug product under review may be omitted from the comparison.